Code-Institute-Submissions/heli-sa-portfolio1/README.md

 - #### *Gallery* – a selection of images about the island

-  - All photos can point and zoom out.
+  - All photos can point and zoom out

 - #### *Contact Us* – sign up to our newsletter today

-  - Subscription for monthly newspaper.
+  - Subscription for monthly newspaper

 - #### *Confirmation Page* – confirms receipt of newsletter request